kdbchau/Beloniformes-Opsin/README.md

 ## 3.1.
 Round 1

 In the very first round of read mapping, use the protein-coding opsin sequence from freshwater medaka.
-The mapping script is [here](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/mapping.sh).
+I used [mapping.sh](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/mapping.sh).
 This was run on the Niagara cluster from ComputeCanada.
 BWA is used as the mapping software.

 However, upon trial and error it was found that because of high sequence similarity in the LWS opsins (see this [paper](https://www.nature.com/articles/s41598-019-39978-6)), and in the RH2 opsins for the medakas, I used zebrafish (_Danio rerio_) LWS and guppy RH2 (_Poecilia reticulata_) opsins in the first round of read mapping.